-Most medications are acceptable.
+Most medications, including those treating high blood pressure and cholesterol, are acceptable.
 Call us in advance at 713-792-7777 if you have any questions.
 It is always a good idea to bring a list of your medications when you come to donate.
 Certain aspirin and herbal products deactivate platelets.

 To donate platelets, you need to wait 48 hours after taking aspirin or aspirin-containing products such as, ibuprofen, Motrin, Advil, Nuprin, Aleve, Excedrin and herbal supplements containing, ginseng, gingko biloba, garlique or ginger.
 Energy drinks that contain any of the previous products will also defer you for 48 hours for platelet donations.
 These include Monster, NOS, Rockstar, Full Throttle, AMP, Sobe, TAB Energy.

 We welcome blood donations from donors 17 years old and older.
 You are never too old to donate.
 If you are in good health, and qualify for other eligibility guidelines, you can donate blood regardless of age.
 A number of regular donors over the age of 80 continue to help our cancer patients.

 - Whole blood: Collection takes only about 7 to 12 minutes, the complete process takes about 20 to 40 minutes

 - Platelets and platelets plus red blood cells: Collection takes 1 to 1 1/2 hours, the complete process takes between 1 1/2 and 2 hours

 - Double red cells: Collection taking 25 to 35 minutes, the complete process takes between 35 and 45 minutes